HPH-Fabrication-Addins/cinx-api-docs/source/includes/_po-change-orders.md

     ]
 }
 ```
+`GET`

 This endpoint will be used to get a list of PO Change Orders.
-See the Supported Filters list for additional query parameters that can be used in the URL.
+See the Optional URL Parameters list for additional query parameters that can be used in the URL.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/pocos**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/pocos`

-HTTP Method: `GET`

-**Supported Filters**

-Delivery Location Type: will limit results to a specific delivery type location
-URL Parameter: **delivery={option from below}**
-Available options are: JOB SITE, FABRICATION SHOP, OFFICE, WAREHOUSE, FABRICATOR

-Procurement Status: will limit results to a specific procurement status
-URL Parameter: **procurement={option from below}**
-Available options are: OPEN, SUBMITTED, IN-REVIEW, APPROVED, APPROVED W/MODS, REJECTED, PENDING ORDER, COMPLETE, CLOSED, CANCELLED, RESUBMITTED

-Project Reference: will limit results to a single project
-URL parameter:  **project={CINX project Id}**

-Vendor Reference: will limit results to a single vendor
-URL parameter:  **vendor={CINX vendor Id}**

-Ship Via: will limit results to a specific ship via value
-URL Parameter: **ship_via={option from below}**
-Available options are: SUPPLIER TRUCK, MOTOR COMMON CARRIER, CUSTOMER PICKUP, TRACKING GROUND, GROUND, AIR EXPRESS, AIR, PRIVATE PARCEL SERVICE

-Deliver By Date: will limit results to a specific date
-URL Parameter: **deliver_date={date}**
-Date Format: YYYY-MM-DD

-Submitter: will limit results to a specified CINX user
-URL parameter:  **submitter={submitter CINX User Id}**

-Current Owner: will limit results to a specified CINX user to whom the transaction is assigned
-URL parameter:  **owner={CINX User Id}**

-Transaction Number: will limit results to a specified transaction number
-URL parameter:  **number={transaction number}**

 ## Get PO CO
 ### API Endpoint - Get a PO Change Order

+`GET`

 This request will be used to get the details of a specific PO Change Order.
 Note: This response will include the PO Change Order’s items.